Think of Death for a moment.

 Ghosts and hauntings provoke all sorts of feelings within a story.
 Do you feature actual ghosts in your story?
 Perhaps they haunt your characters.
 Maybe they issue warnings, or offer advice?

 Ghosts in stories often appear to either right a wrong (particularly if they’re exposing their murderer) or to give aid.

 The infamous Red Barn murder involved the death of Maria Marten in Suffolk in 1827.
 Shot by her lover, William Corder, her ghost allegedly appeared to her stepmother after Corder claimed Maria had left the area and sent him letters.
 Ann Marten’s apparent dreams of her stepdaughter led to the discovery of Maria’s body in the barn.

 If you’re interested in writing Gothic stories like this, I’ve got a post on Sacha Black’s blog about the 3 things your Gothic story needs.

 Obviously, your character may choose to ignore the warnings and face dire consequences.
 They may ignore the advice and rue the day they made that choice.
 Or perhaps they follow the ghost and discover the truth!

 How ever you choose to write your stories, understanding how death works within your world can really help you to explore your characters.
 Death doesn’t have to make a direct appearance in the story.
 But understanding how your protagonist approaches death reveals a lot more than a description of their eye colour.

 Do you use death to reveal character?
 Or just to end them?
 Let me know!

 And if you’re looking for more blogs, podcasts and books to help you with your writing, grab my recommended reading list below!

-Get my top 5 recommendations for fiction writers below!
+Grab your list of my top 5 blogs, books, and podcasts for fiction writers below!